 How to Add a NoFollow Attribute

 Adding nofollow external links or even internal attributes is pretty straightforward.
 And you don’t have to go outside of your knowledge or area of expertise.
 We can write a bunch of text explaining precisely that.
-But we took the time to record a quick step by step guide you can follow.
+But we took the time to record a step-by-step guide you can follow.

 The tutorial above provides an easy way to add rel nofollow links to your blog post.
 It uses the newly added WordPress block editor, Gutenberg.
 You can use this method to add a nofollow attribute to your links.

-This method allows you to add a nofollow attribute to your links, which will prevent Google from ranking the link.
+This method allows you to add a nofollow attribute to your links, preventing Google from ranking the link.
 Example links include sponsored links and affiliate links.

 Follow this for the easiest way to add a nofollow to a regular link on your website.
-This practice will give your website great SEO value.
+This practice will give your website excellent SEO value.

 How to Add the NoFollow Tag

 WordPress has a plugin for anything you could need.
-This plugin will allow you to set your external links as no-follow automatically.
+For example, this Plugin will automatically allow you to set your external links as no-follow.